nielslange/smntcs-adobe-typekit-fonts/README.md

 4. Provide your Adobe Typekit Fonts code.
 5. Customize the CSS according to your needs.

+## Plugin page

+You can find the plugin on <https://wordpress.org/plugins/smntcs-adobe-typekit-fonts/>.

 ## Changelog

 ### 1.8 (2023.10.15)